 Honestly, I’m reaching the end of my tether.
 It’s frustrating to buy food that then doesn’t get eaten and is wasted and it’s worrying that he’s reducing his once-varied diet so much.
 He still eats a variety of foods but suddenly tomatoes in sauces, coleslaw, grapes, oranges, etc. that were once all on his menu are no longer there (in the last six months).
 Any suggestions would be very welcome!”

 Try to find out if he is pushing back on pressure.
 Even praise, and certainly only offering him his lunch foods for snack can feel like pressure, and increase the battles and slow down his progress with eating.
-At Kindergarten, he should be coming out of the typical picky eating phase so common in children, so I am inclined to think that he is feeling pressured, or there is crossing of the lines of the DOR in terms of his eating.
+At Kindergarten, he should be coming out of the typical picky eating phase so common in children, so I am inclined to wonder if he is feeling pressured, or there is crossing of the lines of the DOR (Division of Responsibility) in terms of his eating.

 The good news is, the school year is almost over.
 So, next year, you can start fresh.
-The bad news is, it sounds like this is becoming increasingly a major issue.
+The bad news is, it sounds like this is increasingly becoming a major issue.
 Some general thoughts (since I don’t know the specifics.)
-You have to make him think you aren’t worried or thinking about what or how much he is eating at lunch.
-DON”T ask him what he ate or rifle through his lunch box first thing.
+Show him that you aren’t worried or thinking about what or how much he is eating at lunch.
+DON’T ask him what he ate or rifle through his lunch box first thing.
 I see parents do this all the time.
 Pretend it doesn’t matter.
 Give him the message that he can manage his eating, even if he is still learning right now.

-Maybe a phase of being less hungry at lunch, or distracted, has now turned into something more: a power struggle, a way for him to engage and test limits and boundaries and independence… He has a power chip, your worry about his hunger and nutrition.
-A few thoughts to get the head-game out of it.
+Maybe a phase of being less hungry at lunch or feeling distracted, has now turned into something more: a power struggle, a way for him to engage and test limits and boundaries and independence… He has a power chip, your worry about his hunger and nutrition.
 Note, he may eat little at lunch, but with an adequate offering at breakfast and a planned snack, he will probably be just fine.
-Remember, if he’s drinking milk, he’ll get several ounces of protein and a little fat.
+Remember, if he’s drinking milk with meals and snacks, he’ll get several ounces of protein and a little fat.
 Here are a few thoughts to get back on track:

 - Pack foods for lunch that are easy and quick to access, so he doesn’t have to spend time with complicated lids or wait for a teacher to open a container.

 - While involving him somewhat with lunch planning is fine, this is sometimes a false promise of hope.
 Moms tell me all the time that they involve their kids in shopping, cooking, even growing the darn food, and the kid still doesn’t eat it.
-Further, when kids are involved, this can feel like pressure.
-It also gives them power.
+Further, when kids are involved, this can open the door to pressure.
 “You chose those crackers, you have to eat them!”
 Many small kids don’t know what they will feel like eating in advance, so for the most part stick with your job of deciding what to offer.
-Also, if you make it a big deal, he knows how much it upsets you, and that often fuels a behavior.
+Also, if you make it a big deal, he knows how much it upsets you, and that can fuel a behavior.
 It’s not that he is being naughty, developmentally it’s his job.